gcrth/gcrth.github.io/_includes/about/en.md

 ## About this Blog

-Hello，this is Gcrth.
+Hello, this is Gcrth.
 This blog posts several problems I met before and it may help you if you meet with similiar problem.

 You can get in touch with me by email if needed.